mmusich/trackingvertexing/_episodes/03-Constructing vertices from tracks.md

 ## Primary vertices improve physics results

 Finally, let's consider an example of how primary vertices are useful to an analyst.
-If you're interested in KS → π+π−, it might seem that primary vertices are irrelevant because neither of your two visible tracks (π+π−) directly originated in any of the proton-proton collisions.
-However, the KS did.
-The KS flew several centimeters away from the primary vertex in which it was produced, and its direction of flight must be parallel to its momentum (by definition).
+If you're interested in K<sub>S</sub> → π+π−, it might seem that primary vertices are irrelevant because neither of your two visible tracks (π+π−) directly originated in any of the proton-proton collisions.
+However, the K<sub>S</sub> did.
+The K<sub>S</sub> flew several centimeters away from the primary vertex in which it was produced, and its direction of flight must be parallel to its momentum (by definition).

-We can measure the KS momentum from the momenta of its decay products, and we can identify the start and end positions of the KS flight from the locations of the primary and secondary vertices.
+We can measure the K<sub>S</sub> momentum from the momenta of its decay products, and we can identify the start and end positions of the K<sub>S</sub> flight from the locations of the primary and secondary vertices.
 The momentum vector and the displacement vector must be parallel.
-(There is no constraint on the length of the displacement vector because the lifetimes of KS mesons follow an exponentially random distribution.)
+(There is no constraint on the length of the displacement vector because the lifetimes of K<sub>S</sub> mesons follow an exponentially random distribution.)

 Create a new file `analyse.py` in `TrackingShortExercize/` which will open `output.root`: